SAFe vs. Scrum, and PI planning essentials

 Founded on the principles declared in the Agile Manifesto, it allows syncing up the work performed by up to 150 specialists.
 SAFe takes communication to the next level and introduces PI Planning to promote direct communication between the attendees: software developers, testers, business owners and program stakeholders.
 PI Planning is the synchronization point of the Agile Release Train.

 Why PI?
 During the planning session, the teams create the plans for the upcoming Program Increment, which helps them get things done effectively, release more features in less time, and align on project workflows.

 It’s better to see something once than hear about it a thousand times, they say.
 With this saying in mind, we’ll share our planning agenda we received attached to the Meeting Request email last month.
 You’ll find the agenda some paragraphs below, while right now we enlist some of the crucial points of planning.

 Prior to planning, the well-elaborated Backlog of functional and architecture features is prepared.
 The results of the planning shall be the commitment of the teams to an agree-to set of objectives for the next PI.
 All planning takeaways (teams committed to work on any user story, user stories interconnections) are fixed on the Program Board.

 The planning process itself is very fascinating in SAFe and has many teambuilding features.

-Let’s review some of the major differences our QA team has come across.
+Let’s review some of the major differences our QA consultants have come across.

 - Duration.
 Previously, it took us less than four hours to plan up a Scrum sprint.
 After migrating to SAFe, planning began to last four days almost.

 - Participants.
 While applying Scrum, we planned sprints independently from other teams.
 In SAFe it’s all different.
 Development, QA, business analysts, UX specialists are to participate in planning cooperatively.
 If someone can’t attend it for some reasons, he or she should be available for questions.

 - Event agenda.
 In Scrum, most of the time is devoted to estimating user stories.
 In SAFe, there are many more stages.